 When writing to a prisoner using the US Postal Service, the envelope must include the address of the facility where the prisoner is located as well as the offender's name and MDOC number.
 If you do not know this information, you can search the OTIS Database, located on the MDOC's website (www.michigan.gov/corrections).
 Below is an example:

 John A. Smith, #123456

 The following also applies to mail sent to a prisoner confined in the Michigan Department of Corrections:

 - Personal mail will be removed from the original envelope and placed in a plain envelope for delivery.
 The original envelope will be discarded.

-- You should include the prisoner’s name, MDOC identification number and your return address on both the envelope and the mail which is included in the envelope.
+- You should also include the prisoner’s name, MDOC identification number and your return address on the mail included inside the envelope.

 - Mail containing stains of any type including but not limited to perfume, lipstick, oily substances, watermarks, body fluids, etc., are not allowed.

-- Greeting cards must be no larger than 6” x 8”, single fold, commercially produced with no embellishments, including but not limited to cutouts, jewels, raised areas, etc.
+- Greeting cards must be no larger than 6” x 8”, single fold, commercially produced and made of standard cardstock with no embellishments, including but not limited to cutouts, jewels, raised areas, etc.

-- Photographs are allowed only if printed on white, standard weight paper; no cardstock or photo paper.
+- Mail including photographs and pictures are allowed only if written or printed on white, standard weight paper (white lined paper is permitted).

 Additional information regarding prisoner mail can be found in PD 05.03.118 - Prisoner Mail Policy.